 Open Days and Hours

-The pick-your-own orchard will open variably according to the season, fruit ripening, and the weather.
+Our pick-your-own orchard opens variably according to the season, fruit ripening, and the weather.
 We sometimes require reservations before your visit.
 The number of open reservations is based upon the amount of fruit available to pick.
-Our Facebook page will be the best place to get up-to-date information about our open days and hours.
-We will post our open hours at least a day in advance, so keep checking back.
+Our Facebook page will be the best place to get up-to-date information about our open days and hours, but we also will post information on this page.
+We will post our open days and hours at least a day in advance, so keep checking back.

 Pick-your-own Pricing